Omni-Analytics-Group/eth-data-science-course/README.md

 *Can I request a topic?*
 Sure!
 Once we flesh out the initial course material.
 If funding persists, we'd be more than happy to take suggestions on case studies or topics.

+## Testimonials

+"This course is like a rain following a drought.
+It kindly walks you through the process starting from the use of R to introduction of graphs and machine learning concepts with interesting case studies.
+I strongly recommend it not only to researchers interested in Ethereum blockchain but also to any students or professionals that have interest in learning data analysis and science." - [Will Shin](https://www.linkedin.com/in/wooil-s-51308353/) ([Klaytn](https://www.klaytn.com) Principal Economist)

 ## Featured Projects

 * [CryptoPunks](https://www.larvalabs.com/cryptopunks)
 * [Crypto Art Pulse](https://cryptoartpulse.com/)
 * [Numerai](https://numer.ai/)
 * [Tornado Cash](https://tornado.cash/)